 Concealer vs Corrector

 Correctors are different from concealers because unlike concealers which conceal, correctors, correct undertones.
 You may notice you try and cover up a spot, bruise, under eyes with concealers as much as possible but the colour still isn't natural or very uniformed with the rest of your application.
 A corrector will be the step to help you do this.
-Within the colour wheel, you'll notice colours that are opposite each other, these colours neutralize the other.
+Within the colour wheel, you'll notice colours that are opposite each other, these colours neutralize the other.1.
+The color green neutralizes red, so people with lots of redness such as rosacea need a green corrector to counteract the color before adding their foundation or concealer.
+Lighter skin tones will benefit the most with these correctors.

 2. Darker skin tones have hyperpigmentation and discoloration.
 They will need neutralizing colors such as oranges and bisques to counteract the darkness.